Bixby Bridge on the Pacific Coast Highway, California. Nuria Kreuser/Shutterstock

 Tank up and load the water onboard as you road-trip from Palm Springs through Palm Desert and Joshua Tree up to Death Valley.
 You’ll drive where California pioneers and gold miners once rolled their wagons.

 In Death Valley National Park the magnum forces of natural and human history collide.
-Artists Drive is nine miles of vividly variegated desert hills, a taster of the area’s sensuous sand dunes, water-sculpted canyons, rocks moving across the desert floor, extinct volcanic craters, palm-shaded oases, soaring mountains and endemic flora.
+Artists Drive is 9 miles of vividly variegated desert hills, a taster of the area’s sensuous sand dunes, water-sculpted canyons, rocks moving across the desert floor, extinct volcanic craters, palm-shaded oases, soaring mountains and endemic flora.

 Local tip: Go between February and April for spring wildflower blooms and cooler temperatures.
 Give yourself three days to soak up sites like Badwater Basin (the lowest elevation in the US), Mesquite Flat and Emigrant & Wildrose Canyons.